back-to-top

 “Thank you for all of your efforts to rescue food and feed those who need it,” the children’s parents said in a note to us.

+Manning a lemonade stand is just one easy way kids can volunteer to help Table to Table.
 Volunteering with Table to Table is easy.
 We offer many opportunities, including with our I-Rescue app!

 If you’re interested in helping Table to Table in a way we haven’t mentioned, including hosting a lemonade stand and donating the proceeds, we’d love to hear from you.